lthurston/git-resolve-submodule/README.md

 ## Usage

-$ git resolve-submodule &lt;pathish&gt;
+`$ git resolve-submodule <pathish>`

 The pathish value can be ".", ".." or a string that identifies the submodule.

 ## Installation

-1. Install Go and make sure that go build path is in $PATH
+1. Install Go and make sure that go bin path (environmental setting) is in $PATH
+1. Install git-resolve-submodule (at this point you should be able to run `git resolve-submodule something`
-2. Add a function to your dot pile that changes directory to the returned value:
+1. Add a function to your dot pile that changes directory to the returned value:

 ```
 function cm {